-When it’s time to gather with friends for just about any occasion, Savory Olive and Goat Cheese Palmiers are one of the easiest-to-make appetizers ever.
-Perfect for when you need extra time to tend to other things!
+When it’s time to gather with friends for any occasion, Savory Olive and Goat Cheese Palmiers are one of the easiest appetizers I’ve made.
+They’re perfect for parties when you need extra time to tend to other things.

-I haven’t talked much about how much I love the pastry class I’m taking (when I enrolled in the class I also signed up with a trainer at the gym – pretty smart).
-In class we’ve been learning the essentials, and puff pastry was one of our most recent recipes.
+We learned the essentials in my class, and puff pastry was included in our course.
 Surprisingly, like most of the other basics, it was easier to make than I imagined.
 We made the “quick puff pastry” version, which only takes about an hour.
-Don’t be alarmed: the recipe in this post calls for a faster, easier pastry option!
+Don’t be alarmed: my recipe here calls for a faster, easier pastry option!

 - 1 package (2 sheets) prepared puff pastry dough, thawed